Andrew W. Saleeby, Chair | South Carolina Department of Revenue

 Additionally, she also has experience related to employee benefit plan audit engagements as well as acquisition related due diligence engagements.
 Lindsay graduated from the University of South Carolina with her Bachelor of Science in Business Administration in 2011 and her Masters of Accountancy in 2012.
 While at USC, she was a member of Beta Alpha Psi National Accounting Honor Society.

 Stephanie is a creative, results driven communications professional with a passion for the ever-changing world of marketing.
-Prior to joining The South Carolina State Fair team as the Marketing and Communications Director, she spent 5 years working as an account executive at Post No Bills and Sage Creative Group.
+Prior to joining Riggs Partners, Stephanie worked with the South Carolina State Fair team as the Marketing and Communications Director, she also spent 5 years working as an account executive at Post No Bills and Sage Creative Group.

 Stephanie received a B.A. in Advertising from The University of South Carolina and currently serves on the board of directors for the American Advertising Federation (AAF) of the Midlands and is a member of United Way’s Young Leadership Society (YLS).